ToC

 • Professional fonts — Your CV’s font should be easy to read too (Arial or Georgia are good options).

-Now that you know exactly what to include in your CV, select a CV template and get started or speed the process up with a CV maker.
+Now that you know exactly what to include in your CV, select a CV template and get started.

 Frequently asked questions about what should go on a CV

 Still unsure what to include in a CV for a job in the UK?
-We’ve answered these three common questions about CV content:
+We’ve answered these two common questions about CV content:

 1. What do you include in a CV for a 16-year-old?